-The following explanation assumes that this recorder has been connected to an external mixing console (as explained in the "Connecting a Mixer" section), and that the audio is input from the mixer's BUSS OUT (or GROUP OUT) into this recorder's ANALOG IN.
+The following explanation assumes that this recorder has been connected to an external mixing console (as explained in the "Connecting a Mixer" section).
+Because the D2424LVmkII can accept 24 channel analog signals, you can record up to 24 audio sources simultaneously.